dougeby/IntuneDocs/intune/custom-settings-configure.md

 	- **Windows 10 and later**

 6. From the **Profile** type drop-down list, choose **Custom**.
-7. Depending on the platform you chose, the settings you can configure are different.
+7. Depending on the platform you choose, the settings you can configure are different.
 The following links provide more details on the custom settings for each platform:

 	- [Android settings](custom-settings-android.md)
 	- [iOS settings](custom-settings-ios.md)